stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 Accenture's initial market leading growth to 40,000 employees was driven by two focuses: _global systemisation of every aspect of the business_ and _supporting clients looking to adopt new technology_.
 In the process Accenture had to learn how to assimilate experienced hires into manager and partner roles, as it became too slow to grow on talent promoted only from within.
 At the time, circa 1995-6, this was a significant culture pivot, not without several hiccups.
 Then came the difficult split from Arthur Andersen in 199x, rebranding Andersen Consulting to Accenture, whilst responding to a global market expectation for consultants to know more about the industries they are advising - rather than charging premium fees to learn on the job.
 For most tier-1 firms this gave birth to a matrix org design of market verticals and skills-based horizontals, the speed and scope of execution at Accenture was breath-taking.

 That said, it took xx years for Accenture to grow to 40,000 employees in 199x, making it the largest tier-1 firm in the world, nearly double the size of second place PriceWaterhouseCoopers.
 That was just the beginning.
 In the next xx years the firm grew rapidly to 400,000 employees.
 Accenture now employees xxx,xxx, with xxx in revenue and a market cap of $xxxbillion.
-Whilst Accenture has continued to support clients on adopting new tech, their incredible growth has come from partnering with clients on operations.
+Whilst Accenture has continued to support clients on adopting new tech, their incredible growth came mostly from partnering with clients on operations.

-That is, rather than only pursue one-off projects consulting on improving the client's business, Accenture pitched to run part of their operations as recurring revenue.
-Although the market refers to this as outsourcing or BPO, the pitch and relationship is more sophisticated and founded on:
+That is, rather than only pursuing one-off consulting projects on improving the client's business, Accenture pitched to run part of the client's operations.
+Enter, recurring revenue.
+Although the market refers to this as outsourcing or BPO, Accenture's approach to the client relationship was more sophisticated and founded on:

 * Accenture continuing to apply world's best practice to improve the client's outcomes
 * Sharing the commercial risks, investments (time, money and/or resources) and upsides